MURDERGUTS/MURDERGUTS/README.md

 fun fact! >
 i don't have a consistent style, i change my style based on the cosplay im making! ^_^

-waszzup !!! originally wanted github to be the original of MURDERGUTS (a username i always use on a lot of other social medias) mainly using this for ponytown.  im on the game alot!
+sup !!! originally wanted github to be the original of MURDERGUTS (a username i always use on a lot of other social medias) mainly using this for ponytown.  im on the game alot!

 im a multi-fandom(-er)